Skip to main content

 Interchain Accounts allow developers to override the default chains and security models configured in the InterchainAccountRouter.

-• Secure their ICA(s) using different ISM than the defaults configured in the InterchainAccountRouter
+• Using different ISM than the defaults configured in the InterchainAccountRouter

 Interface